The Songwriting Works Team

 Matt Sircely, Second Year Apprentice

 Matt Sircely leads the diverse roots band New Forge and is best known as a founding member of the Django-inspired leading acoustic Jazz band Hot Club Sandwich.
 He has performed with many of his major influences including David Grisman, David Bromberg and renowned composer, producer and banjoist Danny Barnes.
 Adept at styles ranging from old-timey to classic country, jazz to bluegrass, folk, blues and rock, Sircely is currently cutting his first solo recording for Barnes’ Minner Bucket Records label.
 Born to a family of journalists in the Victoria-era village of Wycote, Pennsylvania, Sircely started young as a songwriter, inspired by local history and the surrounding landscape.
 As a boy he accompanied his father to the Philadelphia Folk Festival and decided that music would be his career.
 In addition to his own band and solo projects, Sircely has performed with legendary acoustic artists including Orville Johnson, Choroloco, David Jacobs-Strain, Faith Petric, Dan Hicks, Margo Leverett and the Klezmer Mountain Boys and Baby Gramps.
 His music articles and transcriptions appear in Strings Magazine and the Fretboard Journal and he is an often-sought music instructor in and beyond the Northwest.
-A humanitarian and tireless advocate, Matt’s personal experience with family members living with memory loss inspired him to join Songwriting Works’ facilitation team and touring ensemble.
-He will complete his facilitator certification in 2015. www.mattsircely.com
+A humanitarian and tireless advocate, Matt’s personal experience with family members living with memory loss inspired him to join Songwriting Works’ facilitation team and touring ensemble. www.mattsircely.com

 SW’s board of directors, national advisory council and regional advisory council, composed of elder healthcare, arts and social service professionals, ensure program relevance and adherence to mission and vision.